UCLA-Rocket-Project/ares-controls/README.md

 Control systems for the Ares rocket

 ### MCU Command Requests

+This is gonna change, we're using CRC's now

 Command requests are sent over Serial in 4-byte packets

 | Byte 1             |   Byte 2       |   Byte 3     |   Byte 4  |